SkyGuard Cutdown

 After a number of flights your housing may get damaged from landing on hard

 surfaces.
-This kit includes an empty housing and front/back panels with elastic
+This kit includes an empty housing and new hardware

 3V3 Serial Cable